brown2020/docubox/README.md

-# Docbox
+# Docubox

-Docbox is a modern file storage and management application built with [Next.js 14](https://nextjs.org/), [Firebase](https://firebase.google.com/), and [Clerk](https://clerk.dev/) for authentication.
+Docubox is a modern file storage and management application built with [Next.js 14](https://nextjs.org/), [Firebase](https://firebase.google.com/), and [Clerk](https://clerk.dev/) for authentication.
 Inspired by a tutorial from Sonny Sangha, this project emulates the core functionalities of Dropbox, enabling users to upload, manage, and store files securely.
 It features a responsive and intuitive interface powered by [Shadcn UI](https://shadcn.dev/) components and [Tailwind CSS](https://tailwindcss.com/).

 ## Features